Our Daily Concerns

 “The truth of course is that if people really were as happy as they look on the Internet, they wouldn’t spend so much damn time on the Internet, because no one who’s having a really good day spends half of it taking pictures of themselves.
 Anyone can nurture a myth about their life if they have enough manure, so if the grass looks greener on the other side of the fence, that’s probably because it’s full of shit.”~ Fredrik Backman, Anxious People

 What these individuals didn’t realize is that the events of the day will alter their lives forever in ways they didn’t expect to.
 Following the initial pandemonium, everyone started settling in.
 As the story progressed, and as each character mingled with their fellow hostages, revelations after revelations start to surface.
-What commenced as an unusual and eccentric sequence of events begun to evolve into a human interest story, a feast of shared human experience.
+What commenced as an unusual and eccentric sequence of events began to evolve into a human interest story, a feast of shared human experience.

 The title itself, Anxious People, was a hint as to the concern that Backman tried to grapple with in his latest work.
-As the unusual mix of hostages get to know each other, they found themselves opening doors to their lives to virtual strangers, something that they wouldn’t usually do.
+As the unusual mix of hostages gets to know each other, they found themselves opening doors to their lives to virtual strangers, something that they wouldn’t usually do.
 Each has his or her own concern.
 Each has his or her own personal issue he or she wants to be resolved.
 More importantly, each has his or her own secret he or she is hiding behind a veneer.
 Each character is a reflection of us, of the people we meet along the way.

 It is these pressures we face on a daily basis that turn us into anxious people.
 Even before the pandemic started, many of us is already grappling with anxiety, yet we constantly deny it for fear of reprisal.
 As one philosopher has said, we fear the things we don’t understand.
 Backman, in his innovative way, found a way to underscore this subject.
 Backman wove is a necessary tale that reflects both the physical and psychological landscape of our time.
 He did so whilst remaining loyal to his primary literary device – humor.